See below note for links to important medical forms to be completed and returned to the Nurse’s Office.

 Any student sent home by the nurse may NOT return to school that day for extracurricular activities and may be required to remain home the following school day.
 Students sent home on a Friday may not participate in weekend extracurricular activities.

-The 4-page physical form (link below) is the official form for the State of NJ and is used whether or not a student plays a sport.
+The 4-page physical form (Physical Form Link) is the official form for the State of NJ and is used whether or not a student plays a sport.
 The parent must complete the history form before seeing the doctor.
 The doctor must complete the physical exam and clearance forms, as well as review the history form.

 All Juniors and incoming Freshmen are required to have a physical exam whether or not they play a sport.